 - 1 cup chicken broth

-- Combine all ingredients in a 3-4 quart sauce pan.
+- Whisk all sauce ingredients together in a 3-4 quart sauce pan.
 Cook over medium to medium-low heat, stirring as needed, until hot and bubbly.

 - Add the meatballs and stir very gently until the meatballs are well coated with sauce.
 Simmer over medium low to low heat for 30 minutes.